mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

     thumbnail
     logo

 You now have seen a few common Schemas for RDF data.
-Another Schema that is widely used, that we won't need for our examples here, is [schema.org](https://schema.org).
+Another Schema that is widely used for annotating web sites, that we won't need for our examples here, is [schema.org](https://schema.org).
 Let's now use a Hy REPL session to explore namespaces and programatically create RDF using **rdflib**:

 {lang="hylang",linenos=on}
 ~~~~~~~~